 One thing that really sunk the movie was the ending: having Paris and San Francisco get together (and suggesting via a 'vision' that there will be a romance between them) is so out of left field that it rings false.
 It is almost like having to say we have to end with a version of a positive note.
 It also suggests that George is not only a medium, but can see the future, which we haven't had suggested before.

 Another digression: George Lonegan can see and hear from someone's dead relatives just by merely touching them, and all I could think of was that having sex for him must have been a nightmare; since sex involves touching someone all over, he wouldn't have enjoyed sex since he would be surrounded by dead people.
 Granted, I'm being facetious, but if just by touching someone brings the dead to him, just imagine when he's rolling his hands all over someone.

-Now, the opening with the tsunami was quite well done and frighteningly realistic, but once we get over the shock of that tragedy and plunge (no pun intended) into our story of the vagueness of post-mortem existence, Hereafter becomes a heavy, downbeat, and dull experience.
+Now, the opening with the tsunami was quite well done and frighteningly realistic, but once we get over the shock of that tragedy and plunge into our story of the vagueness of postmortem existence (no pun intended), Hereafter becomes a heavy, downbeat, and dull experience.

 The film appears to say, don't worry: there is life after death, but it's really an unhappy existence.
 Most people think of life after death in hopeful terms, of knowing that we will meet those we love again.
 Hereafter offers a different view: not only is life meaningless and absurd, but so is life after death.
 There is a nihilism in Hereafter, a somberness in it that makes watching the whole thing less a meditation of what could or is out there in the great beyond and more a case for neither living or dying.

 Hereafter instead is a rather hopeless film: one that says nothing about what is attempting to address.
 There is no hope despite saying that we go on after we die.
 In knowing that no matter where we are, we will all eventually meet and connect with the dead, Hereafter is Crash For Dead People.